-Blount Boats recently completed the 110-foot passenger ferry WABANAKI contracted by the State of Maine Department of Transportation for the Casco Bay Island Transit District.
+Blount Boats & Shipyard, located in Warren, RI, recently completed the 110-foot passenger ferry WABANAKI contracted by the State of Maine Department of Transportation for the Casco Bay Island Transit District.
 The design specifications were developed by Rolls-Royce for the 399 passenger US Coast Guard Sub-Chapter K vessel that will operate year round ferry service to six islands in Casco Bay, Portland, Maine.

 The vessel is equipped with (2) electronically controlled Caterpillar C-18 Tier II diesel engines that meet the latest EPA standards, complete with (2) Twin Disc MGX-516 Marine Gears and ZF Mathers engine controls and shaft brake systems.
 Additional features include a 50HP Wesmar Electric Bow Thruster System, (6) Mathers control stations, a 400,000 BTU Burnham Boiler, a Jastram Electro-Hydraulic Steering System with controls for six stations and a 2000 pound capacity passenger/light freight elevator to meet latest ADA regulations.
 Other features include (2) ADA compliant bathrooms, recycled lumber seating throughout the vessel, vintage style rounded stern and functioning stack.